-We should see the rare White-speckled Laughingthrush in Yunnan.
+Although becoming increasingly difficult, we still might see the very rare White-speckled Laughingthrush.
 Photo: Alistair Benn

 Lying in the most south-western corner of China, Yunnan is a province that has received very little attention from birders and yet one that holds some of the most alluring species and exciting habitats in the whole of Asia.
 The area’s close proximity to Myanmar (formerly Burma) coupled with the ease of travel with good roads, often excellent hotels, and superb food are sure to make for an exciting trip full of some really special birds.